RaveJS/rave/README.md

 ┏( ˆ◡ˆ)┛ ┗(ˆ◡ˆ )┓ RaveJS rocks! ┏( ˆ◡ˆ)┛ ┗(ˆ◡ˆ )┓

-## What is RaveJS?

 > **Note**: RaveJS is still under development.
-Many parts are incomplete at this time.
+You can run your apps in *dev mode*, but you cannot build your application for production, yet.
 Please give it a try, though, and let us know what you think.
 Or check out the open issues, if you'd like to contribute.

+## What is RaveJS?

 Rave eliminates configuration, machinery, and complexity.
 Stop configuring and tweaking complicated machinery such as file watchers, minifiers, and